automerge/automerge.github.io/content/docs/tutorial/persist-root-doc.md

 ---
-title: "Persisting the Root Document"
+title: Persisting the Root Document
 template: docs
 ---

-import { jsx } from "react/jsx-runtime";
-import Admonition from "@theme/Admonition";
-import Exercise from "../components/Exercise";
-import Solution from "../components/Solution";

 ## Keeping Track of the Root Document